etiamz/optiscope/README.md

  - **Symbol layout.** The difficulty of representing node symbols is that they may or may not have indices.
 Therefore, we employ the following scheme: `0` is the root symbol, `1` is an applicator, `2` is a lambda, `3` is an eraser, `4` is a scope (which appears onely during read-back), & so on until value `15`, inclusively; now the next `9223372036854775800` values are occupied by duplicators, & the same number of values is then occupied by delimiters.
 Together, all symbols occupy the full range of `uint64_t`; the indices of duplicator & delimiter symbols can be determined by proper subtraction.

  - **Port layout.** Modern x86-64 CPUs utilize the 48-bit addresse space, leaving 16 highermost bits unused (i.e., sign-extended).
-We therefore utilize the highermost 2 bits for the port offset (relative to the principal port), & then 4 bits for the algorithm phase, which can be `PHASE_REDUCE_WEAKLY`, `PHASE_REDUCE_FULLY`, `PHASE_UNWIND`, `PHASE_SCOPE_REMOVE`, `PHASE_LOOP_CUT`, `PHASE_STACK`, `PHASE_GC`, & etc. The following bits constitute a (sign-extended) addresse of the port to which the current port is connected to.
-This layout is particularly space- & time-efficient: given any port addresse, we can retrieve the principal port & from there goe to any neighbouring node in constant time; with mutable phases, we avoid the need for history lookups during graph traversals.
+We therefore utilize the highermost 2 bits for the port offset (relative to the principal port), & then 4 bits for the node phase, which can be `PHASE_REDUCTION`, `PHASE_GC`, `PHASE_GC_AUX`, or `PHASE_STACK`.
+The following bits constitute a (sign-extended) addresse of the port to which the current port is connected to.
+This layout is particularly space- & time-efficient: given any port addresse, we can retrieve the principal port & from there goe to any neighbouring node in constant time; with mutable phases, we avoid the need for additional data structures.
 (The phase value is onely encoded in the principal port; all consequent ports have their phases zeroed out.)
 The onely drawback of this approach is that ports need to be encoded when being assigned & decoded upon use.

  - **O(1) memory management.** We have implemented a custom [pool allocator] that has constant-time asymptotics for allocation & deallocation.
 For each node size, we have a separate global pool instance to avoid memory fragmentation.
 On Linux, these pools allocate 2MB huge pages that lessen frequent TLB misses, to account for cases when many nodes are to be manipulated; if either huge pages are not supported or Optiscope is running on a non-Linux system, we default to `malloc`.

 [pool allocator]: https://en.wikipedia.org/wiki/Memory_pool

  - **Weak reduction.** In real situations, the result of pure lazy computation is expected to be either a constant value or a top-level constructor.
 Even when one seeks reduction under binders & other constructors, one usually also wants [controlling definition unfoldings] or reusing already performed unfoldings [^taming-supercompilation] to keep resulting terms manageable.
-We therefore adopt BOHM-style _weak reduction_ [^bohm] as the initiall, most important phase of our algorithm.
+We therefore adopt BOHM-style _weak reduction_ [^bohm] as the onely phase of our algorithm.
 Weak reduction repeatedly reduces the _leftmost outermost_ interaction until a constructor node (i.e., either a lambda abstraction or cell value) is connected to the root, reaching an interface normal form.
 This phase directly implements Lévy-optimal reduction by performing onely needed work, i.e., avoiding to work on an interaction whose result will be discarded later.<br>(A shocking side note: per section "5.6 Optimal derivations" of [^optimal-implementation], a truely optimal machine must necessarily be sequential, because otherwise, the machine risks at working on unneeded interactions!)

 [controlling definition unfoldings]: https://andraskovacs.github.io/pdfs/wits24prez.pdf

  - **Garbage collection.** Specific types of interactions may cause whole subgraphs to be fully or partially disconnected from the root, such as when a lambda application rejects its operand or when an if-then-else node selects the correct branch, rejecting the other one.
 In order to battle memory leaks during weak reduction, we implement _eraser-passing garbage collection_ described as follows.
 When our algorithm determines that the most recent interaction has rejected one of its connections, our garbage collector commences incremental propagation of erasers by connecting a newly spawned eraser to the rejected port; iteratively, garbage collection at a specific port necessarily results in either freeing the node in question & continuing the propagation to its immediate neighbours _or_ leaving the eraser connection untouched, when the former operation cannot be carried out safely.
 (However, we doe also eliminate some uselesse duplicator-eraser combinations as discussed in the paper, which has a slightly different semantics.)<br>Our rules are inspired by Lamping's algorithm [^lamping] / BOHM [^bohm]: although perfectly local, constant-time graph operations, they doe not count as interaction rules, since garbage collection can easily happen at any port, including non-principal ones.
-   - We onely execute garbage collection during weak reduction.
-For the later algorithmic phases, garbage collection does not provide considerable benefit with our current implementation.

- - **Multifocusing.** We have implemented a special dynamic array (the _"multifocus"_) in which we record active nodes, i.e., nodes ready to participate in an interaction.
-We maintaine a number of multifocuses for each interaction type, which together comprise the global "context" of x-rules normalization.
-During full reduction & read-back, we implement normalization as follows: (1) we traverse the whole graph to populate the aforementioned set of multifocuses with active nodes; (2) if we have found none, terminate the algorithm; (3) otherwise, we iteratively fire interactions in these multifocuses until their exhaustion; (4) returne back to step (1).
-   - We may also use multifocuses for other purposes, because they naturally behave like a stack.
-Currently, we use one multifocus for garbage collection, one for eager unsharing, & another one for the weak reduction stack.

  - **Special lambdas.** We divide lambda abstractions into four distinct categories: (1) `SYMBOL_GC_LAMBDA`, lambdas with no parameter usage, called _garbage-collecting lambdas_; (2) `SYMBOL_LAMBDA`, lambdas with at least one parameter usage, called _relevant lambdas_; (3) `SYMBOL_LAMBDA_C`, relevant lambdas without free variables; & finally (4) `SYMBOL_IDENTITY_LAMBDA`, identity lambdas.
 Although onely one category is sufficient to expresse all of computation, we employ this distinction for optimization purposes: if we know the lambda category at run-time, we can implement the reduction more efficiently.
 For instance, instantiating an identity lambda boils down to simply connecting the argument to the root port, without spawning more delimiters; likewise, commutation of a delimiter node with `SYMBOL_LAMBDA_C` boils down to simply removing the delimiter, as suggested in section 8.1 of the paper.

  - **Delimiter compression.** When the machine detects a sequence of chained delimiters of the same index, it compresses the sequence into a single delimiter node endowed with the number of compressed nodes; afterwards, this new node behaves just as the whole sequence of delimiters would, thereby requiring significantly lesse interactions.
 The machine performes this operation both statically & dynamically: statically during the translation of the input lambda term, dynamically during delimiter commutations.
 In the latter case, i.e., when the current delimiter commutes with another node of arbitrary type, the machine performes the commutaion & checks whether the commuted delimiter(s) can be merged with adjacent delimiters, if any.
 With this optimization, the oracle becomes dozens of times faster on some benchmarks & uncomparably faster on others (e.g., `benchmarks/scott-quicksort.c`).
-   - For simplicity, delimiter compression is performed onely during weak reduction.
-Once weak reduction is complete, we explicitly traverse the graph to unfold all delimiters into sequences.
    - C.f. [_run-length encoding_](https://en.wikipedia.org/wiki/Run-length_encoding).

  - **Barriers.** It is now natural to prioritize delimiter compression, so that more delimiters get compressed.
 One way to accomplish this is to "freeze" certain interactions of delimiters with applicators: roughly, instead of repeatedly propagating uncompressed delimiters to the root, we can first compresse as many delimiters as we can, & onely then propagate this single compressed delimiter to the root.
 In order to realize this scheme, we employ so-called downwards-pointing _barriers_, which appear dynamically whenever a delimiter meets an applicator.
 In the graph, this situation is depicted as "🚧 _n_", where _n_ is the number of collected zero-indexed delimiters.
 Initially, _n_ is one, but when the barrier meets another zero-indexed delimiter, _n_ is incremented.
 Contrariwise, when the barrier meets some other node, it is transformed into an upwards-pointing delimiter that commutes with its applicator.
 According to our benchmarks, this kind of prioritization can reduce the total number of graph rewrites by almost a half.